Devery Henderson: New Orleans Saints

 On March 2, 2009, Henderson re-signed with the Saints.
-The Saints went to the Super Bowl that year and Henderson had 7 catches for 63 yards en route to the Saints defeating the Indianapolis Colts in Super Bowl XLIV.
+The Saints went to the Super Bowl that year and Henderson had seven catches for 63 yards en route to the Saints defeating the Indianapolis Colts in Super Bowl XLIV.

 On September 18, 2011, Henderson had a touchdown catch for 79 yards.
-On October 8, 2012, he caught a touchdown pass from Drew Brees to break Johnny Unitas's record of 47 straight games with a touchdown pass in the Saints' 31-24 win over the San Diego Chargers.
+On October 8, 2012, he caught a touchdown pass from Drew Brees to break Johnny Unitas's record of 47 straight games with a touchdown pass in the Saints' 31–24 win over the San Diego Chargers.

-As of Week 17 of the 2012 NFL Season, Henderson averages nearly 18 yards per catch (17.9625), which is the highest among all active receivers for yards per catch with 200+ catches.
+As of week 17 of the 2012 NFL season, Henderson averaged nearly 18 yards per catch (17.9625), which was the highest among all active receivers for yards per catch with 200+ catches.

 After the Saints' 2012 season, Henderson became a free agent.

-As of 2019 he is still the #6 All-Time career Receiving Yards Leader in Saints Franchise History with 4377 yards.

 Washington Redskins

 Henderson signed with the Washington Redskins on June 12, 2013.
 He was released by the team on August 14, 2013.